 (by Andres Rojas)

 Pets bring incredible amounts of joy, love, and companionship into our lives.
-That’s why, as difficult as seeing them go is, it’s even harder to decide when is the right time to put a pet down.
+That’s why, as difficult as seeing them go is, it’s even harder to be the decision maker, when / if it's time to put your pet down.

 As pets grow older, they have more difficulty going to the bathroom, breathing, walking, or even getting up.
 Each day can bring new discomforts for our beloved friends.
 And here is where our pets will need us more than ever to give them the rest they deserve.

-Throughout his life, Dr. Jeff has had to deal with pet grief several times and can advise you on how to approach this difficult decision.
+Throughout his life, Dr. Jeff has had to deal with pet grief, both firsthand, and on behalf of patients of his; below is some of his advice.

 When Your Pet Isn’t Eating